 Ministry responsible: Environment and Parks

 We asked Albertans and industry stakeholders for feedback on the proposed Technology Innovation and Emissions Reduction (TIER) system to make sure it was designed to meet the needs of Alberta's environment and economy.

 TIER is an improved way to manage emissions from large industries like oil and gas, which account for more than half of Alberta's total greenhouse gas emissions.
 The new system encourages industrial facilities to find innovative ways to reduce emissions and invest in clean technology to stay competitive.
-It's intended to replace the current Carbon Competitiveness Incentive Regulation on January 1, 2020.
+It will replace the current Carbon Competitiveness Incentive Regulation on January 1, 2020.

 TIER is a realistic approach to addressing climate change that will reduce emissions and reassure investors without overregulating and slowing the economy.
 The system is the centrepiece of Alberta’s approach to climate change, which government will provide further details on in fall 2019.
-While there are other policies currently being reviewed by government, the scope of this engagement is primarily focused on the TIER system.
+While there are other policies currently being reviewed by government, the scope of this engagement was primarily focused on the TIER system.

-We gathered input on the following topics to help design the new TIER system:
+We gathered input on the following topics to help design the TIER system:

 - emissions coverage and threshold